stas-sl/esphome-sound-level-meter/README.md

   update_interval: 60s           # default: 60s

   # you can disable (turn off) component by default (on boot)
-  # and turn it on later when needed via sound_level_meter.turn_on/toggle actions
+  # and turn it on later when needed via sound_level_meter.turn_on/toggle actions;
+  # when used with switch it might conflict/being overriden by
+  # switch state restoration logic, so you have to either disable it in
+  # switch config and then is_on property here will have effect,
+  # or completely rely on switch state restoration/initialization and
+  # any value set here will be ignored
   is_on: true                   # default: true

   # buffer_size is in samples (not bytes), so for float data type
   # number of bytes will be buffer_size * 4